-In 2014, the Company implemented a Diversity Policy to reflect its ongoing efforts and commitment to maintaining and developing a diverse workforce and has implemented measurable objectives regarding diversity in the workplace.
+The Company has adopted a written Diversity Policy and Standard to reflect its ongoing efforts and commitment to maintaining and developing a diverse workforce and has implemented measurable objectives regarding diversity in the workplace.
 These objectives complement policies already in place which facilitate the maintenance and development of a diverse workforce.
-The Diversity Policy is available on the Company's website at www.oceanagold.com/about-us/governance.
+The Diversity Policy and Standard is available on the Company's website at www.oceanagold.com/about-us/governance.